TrashMob-eco/TrashMob/README.md

 If setting up a new environment, you will need to add the IP Address of the App Service to the list of IP Addresses accessible in the SQL Server.
 This needs to be automated in the future to make sure that a change to an IP address doesn't break the site.

 ## The site is asking me to login
 If you try to access a secure page, you will need a user id on the site.
 When you hit a secured page, the site will redirect you to a sign in page.
 Click the Sign up now link at the bottom of the login box.
-Multiple identity providers are now available, including Facebook, Twitter, Google, and Microsoft, along with the TrashMob tenant itself if you prefer not to use an integrated signup.
+Multiple identity providers are now available, including Facebook, LinkedIn, Google, and Microsoft, along with the TrashMob tenant itself if you prefer not to use an integrated signup.

 ## How to Change Mobile App from Test to Prod
 It is currently hard-coded in the Mobile app that if you run a Debug build, you will point to the test environment, and if you run the release build, you will point to the production environment.

+The Release build is the one that is published to the app stores.
+We are working on having a second app store entry for testing only.

 ## My Android Pull Request is Failing with Unable to Open jar File
 In Debug mode, by default, the Android package format is set to apk, and does not build the bundle needed for signing.
 In order to change that